Funding boost to support domestic violence during COVID-19

 Escaping violent homes

-- funding to NSW’s 84 women’s refugees for additional staff, training and other support
+- funding to NSW’s 84 women’s refuges for additional staff, training and other support

 - funding to allow companion animals to be accommodated